jasonamyers/pycon-2017-serverless-pipelines/presentation.md

 ![fit, inline](lambda-docker-5.png)

-^ Also Perlman forbid it doesn't send slack or pagerduty notifications.
+^ Also Knuth forbid it doesn't send slack or pagerduty notifications.
 I normally farm that work out to a function as well.
 Especially for those things where my pipeline crashes in a way that I only get the ECS container stop event and not an error or event from my code running in the container.

 ---